Bury F.C.: Fourth-tier debut and return to the second tier: 1969–2000

-2001–2019
+Return to the lower divisions: 2001–2019

 In 2001–02, financial problems caused by the collapse of ITV Digital brought the club into administration and to the brink of folding.
 A supporters' campaign raised enough money to keep the club afloat, and in recognition of his role within that process, UEFA presented club press officer Gordon Sorfleet with their Best Supporter award for 2001–02.
 Bury were relegated to fourth-tier Division Three at the end of that season.
 They finished seventh in 2003 and qualified for the play-offs but, yet again, their semi-final hoodoo struck and they were beaten 3–1 on aggregate by Bournemouth.

 In May 2005, Bury became the first (and to date the only) football club to score a thousand goals in each of the top four tiers of the English football league.
 A year later, in December 2006, the club was expelled from the FA Cup after they were found to have fielded an ineligible player in a second-round replay win against Chester City.
 In addition to that debacle, the team's 2006–07 league form was poor and they eventually finished in 21st place, the club's lowest-ever position, narrowly avoiding relegation from the Football League.

-In the 2008–09 season, newly appointed manager Alan Knill, a former Bury player, led the team to a fourth-place finish, missing automatic promotion by a single goal; in the play-off semi-final, Bury were beaten on penalties by Shrewsbury Town after a 1–1 aggregate draw.
-Towards the end of the 2010–11 season, with the team chasing promotion, Knill and assistant Chris Brass left the club for Scunthorpe United.
+In the 2008–09 season, newly appointed manager Alan Knill, led the team to a fourth-place finish, missing automatic promotion by a single goal; in the play-off semi-final, Bury were beaten on penalties by Shrewsbury Town after a 1–1 aggregate draw.
+Towards the end of the 2010–11 season, with the team chasing promotion, Knill left the club for Scunthorpe United.
 Youth team manager Richie Barker took over as caretaker manager and secured the club's promotion to League One, the team finishing second.